 These conditions lower your immunity and disrupt your body’s natural barriers, leaving your body open to infection of any kind, including bacterial meningitis.

 Additionally, babies and people with weak immune systems are more likely to develop bacterial meningitis.
-It’s important to note that the cause of an infection can be hard to pinpoint.
+It’s important to note that the cause of infection can be hard to pinpoint.

 Some types of bacterial meningitis can be prevented through immunizations.
 There are vaccines that protect against pneumococcus, meningococcus, and Hib, all of which cause meningitis.
 Vaccinations are key to the prevention of meningitis.
 See your doctor to make sure your vaccinations, and those of your children, are up-to-date.